SAP/ui5-webcomponents/docs/4-development/08-templates.md

 </div>
 ```

-Another realistic example of this pattern is for events that are slotted - they are coming from the light DOM of the component and there is no way to attach handlers to them in the template, but bubbling works.
+Another realistic example of this pattern is for events coming from child components in slots - they are coming from the light DOM of the component and there is no way to attach handlers to them in the template, but bubbling works.

 ```tsx
 <List